kk289/Amazon-SageMaker/README.md

-# Amazon-SageMaker
+# Amazon SageMaker
-Using Amazon Sagemaker, I have initialized the git repo from the terminal using AWS platform.
-I added git remote URL to connect AWS terminal to Github server.
+For Amazon Sagemaker part, I have initialized the git repo from the terminal of JupyterLab on AWS platform.
+I added git remote URL to connect JupyterLab terminal to Github server.

 ## Identifying Bees Using Crowd Sourced Data using Amazon SageMaker